 Before you go, here are fun facts about London to read on the plane.
-Our Moscow guide Anna went there in the autumn to beat the swarm and here is what she learnt about the city.
+Our guide Anna went on a Moscow tour to beat the autumn swarm and here is what she learnt about the city.

 - The famous 221B Baker St in Sherlock Holmes & Dr. Watson actually takes place at 187 North Gower Street.
 The apartment is located right above the now famous Speedy’s Café.
 Come and grab a coffee while Benedict Cumberbatch and Martin Freeman filming some scenes.